ashishra0/ruby-metaprogramming/README.md

 puts "My awesome #{foo} app!"
  ```
- What ruby interpreter does is that it evaluates the code within the context of object class instance.
+ What ruby interpreter does is that it evaluates the code within the context of Object class instance.

  ```ruby
 puts self         => # main
 puts self.class   => # Object
  ```
- So we can assume that ruby code is evaluated within an object class
+ So we can assume that ruby code is evaluated within an Object class

  * Blocks are not objects
  ---